CertifaiAI/Classifai_FrontEnd/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 ## Build Production

+Default backend endpoint is `http://localhost:9999`.
+Please navigate to `src/environments/environment.prod.ts` and change the endpoint is necessary.

 Option 1 (Auto) Preferred:
 1) Ensure backend API is running, then open project.